krakend/playground-community/README.md

     var AUTH0_DOMAIN='AUTH0_DOMAIN';
     var AUTH0_AUDIENCE = 'AUTH0_AUDIENCE';

-This must be done before starting the docker-compose.
-If you have started docker-compose before setting these variables, you need to build the image again with `docker-compose build web`.
+**You must do this before starting the docker-compose.** If you have started docker-compose before setting these variables, you need to build the image again with `docker compose build web`.

 ### Running the playground